 Creating Public Jail Records

 The state creates and keeps detailed records for every inmate.
 It begins at the time of arrest and continues throughout the entire life of a prison inmate even through parole.
 Every new visitor they see is logged, every time they are moved to a new facility, that information is entered in, and everything else that affects them is kept in the jail record.
 Tennessee inmate search records are kept in paperwork form but also kept online in a computerized system to that all law enforcement can share the data and access any inmate’s information easily.
 A lot of the information in Tennessee prison inmate search records is available to them and accessible by anyone.

 Tennessee jail inmate search records are the documents and forms filled out on every inmate in the state prison system.
 When someone is arrested, paperwork documents the offense and the prisoner is assigned an ID.
 This ID follows them throughout their journey through the penal system.
 Each new offense or action item that affects them gets entered into the online system.
 The jail records are shared among law enforcement to keep things on track with all the supervised inmates.
 Tennessee inmate search records are updated frequently, sometimes even daily.

 Jail and Inmate Search in Tennessee

-Tennessee’s Department of Corrections runs off an annual budget of $975 million and a staff of 5,600 employees.
-Currently, Tennessee has an inmate population of 30,654.
+TN’s Department of Corrections runs off an annual budget of $975 million and a staff of 5,600 employees.
+Currently, the state has an inmate population of 30,654.
 Of those, 57% are White, and 41% are Black; the other 2% are different races.
 89% of inmates in the state are male with the remainder being female.
 Along with those in prison, the state oversees another $58,450 people on probation, plus 11,778 on parole and another 7,908 in community corrections.
 About one-third of the inmates are there due to a violent offense committed against another person.

 Criminal Justice Quick Facts